jundalisay/spblist/content/en/research/pauli/exclusion/part-2.md

 The only thing that was clear was that a closer relation of this problem to the theory of multiplet structure must exist.
 I therefore tried to examine again critically the simplest case, the doublet structure of the alkali spectra.

-According to the point of view then orthodox, which was also taken over by Bohr in his already mentioned lectures in Göttingen,
+According to the point of view then orthodox, which was also taken over by Bohr in his already mentioned lectures in Göttingen.

 ### Classically Non-describable Two-valuedness